Bioprospecting: Biopiracy

 The term biopiracy was coined by Pat Mooney, to describe a practice in which indigenous knowledge of nature, originating with indigenous peoples, is used by others for profit, without authorization or compensation to the indigenous people themselves.
 For example, when bioprospectors draw on indigenous knowledge of medicinal plants which is later patented by medical companies without recognizing the fact that the knowledge is not new or invented by the patenter, this deprives the indigenous community of their potential rights to the commercial product derived from the technology that they themselves had developed.
+There can be financial and cultural barriers that prevent Indigenous communities from patenting medicinal plants and healing practices, so corporations often have greater access to intellectual property rights.
+In some cases, these patents have restricted local communities from replanting or selling medicinal plants that they have used for generations.
+Women can be disproportionately impacted by biopiracy in communities where they act as family healers.
 Critics of this practice, such as Greenpeace, claim these practices contribute to inequality between developing countries rich in biodiversity, and developed countries hosting biotech firms.

 In the 1990s many large pharmaceutical and drug discovery companies responded to charges of biopiracy by ceasing work on natural products, turning to combinatorial chemistry to develop novel compounds.